mostmojo/prod/javascript-course/asynchronous-js/notes.md

 * `async` before a function means one simple thing: a function always returns a `promise`.
 * The keyword `await` makes JavaScript wait until that promise settles and returns its result. [&rarr;](https://javascript.info/async-await)

+* Simply 'await' until a promise gets a result.
+Execution stops and we wait until the promise is returned.
+* Async/await enables the use of promises without callback hell and `.then` method binding.